JoaoCipriano/converter-units/README.md

 # Go into the repository
 $ cd converter-units

-# Install dependencies
+# Generate jar of the application; (in CMD Windows terminal only is necessary "mvnw install" )
-$ mvnw install
+$ ./mvnw install

 # Execute Dockerfile
 $ docker build -t spring-app .